ShabbirK94/Time-Series-Forecast--FbProphet/README.md

 # Time-Series-Forecast--FbProphet
-Predict future prices of avocados using facebook prophet.
+Predicting future prices of avocados in US overall and Chicago region using facebook prophet.